 In the event that a doctor gets a malpractice suit slapped on him for failing to detect prostate cancer, if he has recommended a prostate biopsy, that is the perfect defence.
 It doesn’t matter whether his patient accepts the recommendation or not.
 As long as he has recommended a prostate biopsy, he cannot be faulted by any court.

 In any event, I do not recommend prostate biopsy in almost all cases.
 Most doctors maintain that a prostate biopsy is harmless.
-My experience over the 15 years I have been dealing with men with rising PSA levels is far more extensive than that of any doctor.
+My experience over the 17 years I have been dealing with hundreds of thousands of men with rising PSA levels is far more extensive than that of any doctor.

 Prostate Biopsy Side Effects

 Over the years, I have literally communicated with hundreds of thousands of men who have had a rising PSA level.
 Some of those men had chosen to have a prostate biopsy even before they met me.
 So I have learned about their experience and I know that a prostate biopsy can be extremely painful and ultimately damaging.
 I do not only know this from the scientific studies that I have read on the subject.
 I know from direct anecdotal evidence from many thousands of men.

 Prostate biopsy, at the very least, will cause a painful infection and to forestall that, doctors will pump you up with antibiotics.
 Antibiotics are also not recommended unless you are experiencing a life-threatening situation because antibiotics will reduce the efficacy of your own immune system.
 In any event, antibiotics will not necessarily prevent an infection or pain.
 In fact, in a minority of cases, notwithstanding antibiotics, a prostate biopsy can even cause blood poisoning which can be life-threatening.